 Facebook's algorithm is know as Edge Rank, and it is highly complex, but these four specific factors impact your Edge Rank more than any others (for now).

 Segments of your audience have different browsing habits and tendencies, so you should have posts with pictures, but also some posts with links, videos and even plain text.

 Remember, this is not about what YOU want to see.
 This is about what your AUDIENCE wants to see and what Facebook best knows to show them.

-Be diverse, be consistent and hit the Like button below if you just learned something new!
+Be diverse, be consistent and share this post if you just learned something new!